JohT/code-graph-analysis-pipeline/README.md

 **Big shout-out** 📣 to all the creators and contributors of these great libraries 👍.
 Projects like this wouldn't be possible without them.
 Feel free to [create an issue](https://github.com/JohT/code-graph-analysis-pipeline/issues/new/choose) if i've forgotten something in the list.

+## 🛠 Command Reference

+[COMMANDS.md](./COMMANDS.md) contains further details on commands and how to do a manual setup.

 ## 📈 Report Reference

 [REPORTS.md](./results/REPORTS.md) lists all Markdown reports inside the [results](./results).

 ## ⚙️ Script Reference

-[SCRIPTS.md](./scripts/SCRIPTS.md) lists all shell scripts of this repository with a description (first comment line).
-It can updated as described in [Update Markdown Reference](./COMMANDS.md#update-script-reference) of the [Commands Reference](./COMMANDS.md).
+[SCRIPTS.md](./scripts/SCRIPTS.md) lists all shell scripts of this repository including their first comment line as a description.
+It can be generated as described in [Generate Script Reference](./COMMANDS.md#generate-script-reference).

 ## 🔎 Cypher Query Reference

-[CYPHER.md](./cypher/CYPHER.md) lists all Cypher queries of this repository with their description (first comment lines).
-It can updated as described in [Update Cypher Reference](./COMMANDS.md#update-cypher-reference) of the [Commands Reference](./COMMANDS.md).
+[CYPHER.md](./cypher/CYPHER.md) lists all Cypher queries of this repository including their first comment line as a description.
+It can be generated as described in [Generate Cypher Reference](./COMMANDS.md#update-cypher-reference).
 > [Cypher](https://neo4j.com/docs/getting-started/cypher-intro) is Neo4j’s graph query language that lets you retrieve data from the graph.

-## 🛠 Command Reference

-[COMMANDS.md](./COMMANDS.md) contains further details on commands and how to do a manual setup.

 ## 🤔 Questions & Answers